mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_1_running_kms_enclave.md

 ### The `enclave` folder

 The Makefile in the `enclave` folder specifies rules for **building an Enclave program** using the Open Enclave SDK (Software Development Kit), and **signing the program** using its **oesign** tool.

 In the spirit of not wasting time on configuration not relevant to this tutorial (and avoiding torture), we will use a C embedded web server library called **Mongoose** to help us build the HTTPS server.
-We chose this library for it's simplicity and because it's works well with the crypto library we are using **Mbedtls** (**Mongoose** is also simple to use and well maintained).
+We chose this library because it is easy to use, well-maintained and because it works well with **Mbedtls**, the crypto library we'll be using.

 To install it, run the following commands from the root of the skeleton folder:

 ```bash